aspose-total/Aspose.Total-Products/total/en/python-net/conversion/pps-to-docm/_index.md

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

+The Portable Presentation Format (PPS) is a file format used to store slideshows created with Microsoft PowerPoint.
+It is a compressed version of the PowerPoint Presentation (PPT) file format.
+The DOCM file format is a Microsoft Word Open XML Macro-Enabled Document file.
+It is a document file format used by Microsoft Word and is similar to the DOCX file format.
+DOCM files are used to store documents with macros enabled.

+Converting PPS to DOCM is beneficial for a Python developer as it allows them to add a feature within their application that can automate the conversion process.
+This can save time and effort as the conversion process is automated and does not require manual intervention.

+<h2>How Aspose.Total helps for pps to docm conversion</h2>
-For a Python developer, who is trying to add a PPS to DOCM conversion feature within application?
-[Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) API can help to automate the conversion process.
-It's a full package of various APIs dealing different formats.

-It's mainly in two steps.
-Firstly use [Aspose.Slides for Python via .NET](https://products.aspose.com/slides/python-net/) API to convert PPS file to PDF.
-After that by using Microsoft Word Python API [Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/), save the created PDF into Microsoft Word as a DOCM format.
+Aspose.Total for Python via .NET API is a full package of various APIs dealing different formats.
+It can help a Python developer to automate the conversion process from PPS to DOCM.
+It is mainly in two steps.
+Firstly use Aspose.Slides for Python via .NET API to convert PPS file to PDF.
+After that by using Microsoft Word Python API Aspose.Words for Python via .NET, save the created PDF into Microsoft Word as a DOCM format.

+Aspose.Slides for Python via .NET API is a powerful tool that can be used to create, read, write and modify PowerPoint documents without using Microsoft PowerPoint.
+It supports a wide range of features such as creating slides, adding text, images, shapes, tables, and charts.
+It also supports the conversion of PPS to PDF.

+Aspose.Words for Python via .NET API is a powerful tool that can be used to create, read, write and modify Microsoft Word documents without using Microsoft Word.
+It supports a wide range of features such as creating documents, adding text, images, tables, and charts.
+It also supports the conversion of PDF to DOCM.

+By using Aspose.Total for Python via .NET API, a Python developer can easily automate the conversion process from PPS to DOCM.
+This can save time and effort as the conversion process is automated and does not require manual intervention.

 {{% /blocks/products/pf/feature-page-summary %}}